List of members of the Sons of the American Revolution: Presidents of the United States

+President Joe Biden, then a United States Senator, was awarded a Gold Good Citizenship Medal by The Delaware Society of the Sons of the American Revolution in 1999.
+Other presidents who received the Gold Good Citizenship Medal include Harry Truman, Dwight Eisenhower, Ronald Reagan, George H. W. Bush and George W. Bush.

-Of the 22 presidents who served prior to the founding of the SAR, six qualify as patriot ancestors – George Washington, John Adams, Thomas Jefferson, James Madison, James Monroe and Andrew Jackson.
+Of the 22 presidents who served prior to the founding of the SAR in 1889, six qualify as patriot ancestors – George Washington, John Adams, Thomas Jefferson, James Madison, James Monroe and Andrew Jackson.
 Two others, Grant and Hayes, were members of SAR.
 Of the remaining 14, all except for Martin Van Buren had patriot ancestors.